Who did not marry in the Bible?

 Elijah

-During the idolatrous reign of King Ahab and Queen Jezebel, Elijah, a revered prophet who, for the most part, had lived his life in seclusion showed his face only to condemn the land of Israel to a drought that lasted for three and a half years.
-Elijah did not marry and he is known for his fearless proclamation of the messages entrusted to him.
-As recorded in the Bible he spent his lifetime in a desperate fight against evil, the evil deeds of the house of Ahab, and in an unwavering attempt to turn the hearts of the people to the Lord.
-His life exemplifies unwavering faith and steadfast devotion to God’s calling, , independent of marital status.
-(1 Kings 17)
+During the idolatrous reign of King Ahab and Queen Jezebel, Elijah, a revered prophet who, for the most part, had lived his life in seclusion, showed his face only to condemn the land of Israel to a drought that lasted for three and a half years.
+Elijah was a celebrate prophet, and he is known for his fearless proclamation of God’s word.
+Elijah chose to live like a eunuch, spending his lifetime in a desperate fight against the evil deeds of the house of Ahab, and attempting to turn the hearts of the people to the Lord.
+His days on earth ended when he was taken up to heaven by a chariot of fire in a whirlwind (1 Kings 17:1; 2 Kings 2:11).

 Jeremiah

 Prophet Jeremiah, from the tribe of Levi, was the son of Hilkiah.
 He started prophesying from the days of Josiah through to the fall of the Kingdom of Judah.
-God instructed Jeremiah not to marry (Jeremiah 16:2) because disaster was at hand and people, both your and old, would die en masse of deadly diseases (Jeremiah 16:2-4).
+God instructed Jeremiah not to marry (Jeremiah 16:2) because disaster was at hand and people, both young and old, would die en masse of deadly diseases (Jeremiah 16:2-4).
 Jeremiah heeded God’s voice and did not marry.
-Known for his professional approach, Jeremiah’s prophetic work was characterized by his unwavering commitment to delivering God’s messages to the people with clarity and conviction.
-His teachings and prophecies continue to inspire and guide believers today.
+Like Elijah, Jeremiah lived his life like a eunuch, fighting against the evil of his time, and he came under perpetual persecution.
+Jeremiah likely died in Egypt (Jeremiah 43:6-7).

 Daniel